alyssonsilverio/DATAPRE/README.md

 # DATAPRE
 Stroke Prediction Dataset / preprocessing + classification model

 The Stroke Prediction Dataset was uploaded by @fedeseriano on Kaggle.
 It was retrieved June 2022, and was not altered in any way until the data was preprocessed through Jupyter.
+Data gathering was not executed by the group in any way.